 Regional differences in baby names

-Although Jacob/Jakob is the most common boys name across Norway, it tops the list in just one county: Rogaland.
+Although Noah is the most common boys name across Norway, it tops the list in just two counties: Rogaland and Vestland.

 Demonstrating the scale of its popularity, the name Nora tops the girls list in seven counties.
 It is only 5th in Oslo, however.
 The name Iben is becoming more popular in some districts of Oslo, explained SSB's Ouren: